-In todays USA, ranchers and business owners in general are concerned about potentially harmful regulations, lack of enforcing commodities trading laws or just plain price manipulation.
+In today’s USA, ranchers and business owners, in general, are concerned about potentially harmful regulations, lack of enforcing commodities trading laws or just plain price manipulation.
 Uncertainty is the name of the game in government regulations these days for every business and cattle ranches are not being left alone.
-Uncertainty is not what Montana cattle ranchers need in todays uncertain times.
-Regulations can come out of anywhere and by any of a number of government agencies.
+Uncertainty is not what Montana cattle ranchers need in today’s uncertain times.
+Regulations can come out of nowhere and by any of a number of government agencies.
 Not enforcing futures or commodity trading leaves cattle ranchers uncertain as to what to do now and in the future.
-Whether it comes as required Veterinarian care, greenhouse gas or dust and ammonia regulation or any of the other thousands of laws affecting cattle ranchers, it makes present Montana cattle ranchers concerned about returns and long term viability.
+Whether it comes as required Veterinarian care, greenhouse gas or dust and ammonia regulation or any of the other thousands of laws affecting cattle ranchers, it makes present Montana cattle ranchers concerned about returns and long-term viability.

 The demographics of cattle ranches for sale in Montana are the overwhelming majority of ranchers are 60+ and trending older.
 The largest growing age group in Montana is 85+.
 This brings into play a number of factors for a profession that is very physical in nature.
 Owners become concerned with keeping up with all the tasks of running a ranch and a Montana ranch is even more challenging.
 Fences have to be mended, animals tended and fed in the dead of winter, government paperwork, water issues with the cold of winter, house repairs, equipment repairs and on and on…Being a Montana rancher is not easy!